-Capital Improvements Program (CIP).
-A program, administered by a city or county government and reviewed by its planning commission, which schedules permanent improvements, usually for a minimum of five years in the future, to fit the projected fiscal capability of the local jurisdiction.
-The program generally is reviewed annually, for conformance to and consistency with the General Plan.
+30 Capital Improvements Program (CIP).
+A program, administered by the Town and reviewed by its 31 Town Council, which schedules permanent improvements, usually for a minimum of five years in the 32 future, to fit the projected fiscal capability of the local jurisdiction.
+The program generally is reviewed 33 annually, for conformance to and consistency with the General Plan.

-Carbon Dioxide.
+35 Carbon Dioxide.
 A colorless, odorless, non-poisonous gas that is a normal part of the atmosphere.